Jonko18/tfc-demo/README.md

 # tfc-demo
-Demo for creating an EC2 instance in AWS using TF and illustrating VCS integration with TFC
+Demo for creating a primary and secondary EC2 instance in AWS using TF and illustrating VCS integration with TFC